-Solving that would be particularly nice on our phones; as Cirrus Audio points out, if you use the phone in a bar, all voices go through, not just yours.
+Solving that would be particularly nice on our phones; as the Business phone system Sydney explains, if you use the phone in a bar, all voices go through, not just yours.

 Of course, headphones on an airplane don’t include a microphone.
 With a phone, even if you had super-fast algorithms that could cancel short, bursty noises, you’d need to avoid cancelling out the person speaking into the phone.
 That would kind of defeat the purpose.

 Cirrus recently announced some new devices dedicated to improving phone sound, and noise reduction and cancellation are part of it.
 Phones are moving to multiple microphones to figure out which sounds to suppress, but the audio guys have a challenge in that they don’t get much influence over where those microphones go.
 So Cirrus is trying to be as adaptive as possible.

 They claim that most other audio chips are pre-optimized and fixed, while, by contrast, they dynamically adjust their noise reduction/cancellation to adapt both to the phone and the specific sound environment.
 And their noise reduction applies to both ends of the conversation – the voice at the phone and the voice at the other end of the line.
 (And if you think that solving the noise at one end makes solving it at the other unnecessary, you haven’t listened to cell phones much.
 Although apparently cellular systems are moving to wideband voice so that whe_ _he voi_ isn’t drop_g out, it wi_ sound _reat.)